-EWB-San Francisco Professional Chapter has traveled to Arombe, Kenya to assess the community’s access to water, perform hydro-geologic research, meet the self help group and interview local drilling companies.
-During the visits our engineers were able to discuss community health priorities, view several nearby water systems, and compare potential water source locations.
+The EWB-SFP Chapter first traveled to Arombe to assess the community’s access to water, perform hydro-geologic research, meet the self help group and interview local drilling companies.
+During the visits, our engineers were able to discuss community health priorities, view several nearby water systems, and compare potential water source locations.

 Assessment of the community indicated both minimal access to clean water and poor knowledge of sanitation.
 In addition, members of EWB noted a lack of capital for the self help group to implement a clean water system, and a lack of education to expand the Arombe economy.

 After investigating the geology in the area, well installation was determined to be the most effective method to address Arombe's clean water issues.
 In 2013 and 2014, boreholes and pumps were installed.
 The last time the Kenya team visited the Arombe community was in January of 2017.
 The team revisited Arombe to check on the wells, ensure that the community has been able to maintain the pump, and determine what kind of support the community will need.